c272/rokkit/README.md

 `tablevar.createRecord('recordname', data);`

+---

  `Table.deleteRecord`

  Deletes an existing record within a table.
 For example, using `foo.deleteRecord('bar')` would delete the record "bar" from table "foo".

+Usage:

+`tablevar.deleteRecord('recordname');`

+---

+`tableExists`

+Checks whether a table exists in the current Rokkit database.
+For example, using `rokkit.tableExists('foo')` would return true if you'd already loaded in the table "foo".

+Usage:

+`var booleanVariable = rokkit.tableExists('tablename');`

+---

+`searchTable`

+Searches a specific table in the current Rokkit database for a record.
+For example, using `rokkit.searchTable('foo', 'bar')` would search the table "foo" for a record called "bar", and return true if a corresponding record was found.

+Usage:

+`var booleanVariable = rokkit.searchTable('tablename', 'recordname');`

+---

+`deleteTable`

+Removes a table and all it's records from the current Rokkit database.
+Attempting to delete a table that does not exist will force an error.
+For example, using `rokkit.deleteTable('foo')` would remove the table "foo" from the database.
+This is one way, and irrevokable.

+Usage:

+`rokkit.deleteTable('tablename');`

+## Accessing Records
+To access a record within a table, simply use it like an object.
+Type the table name, then the record's name following it to use it.
+If the table "foo" had a record called "bar", you could access it by using `foo.bar`.
+The usage is below:

+Usage:

+`console.log(tablename.recordname);`